goadesign/goa/roadmap.md

 This also requires the ability to specify the bit length of numerical values.
 The proposal here would be to add support for the `Format` DSL to the `Integer` and `Number` primitive types.
 The format would indicate bitness and whether the generated integer should be signed.

+## Client Improvements

+Try to remove the signers from the client package and instead make it possible to integrate with 3rd party client packages.
+Make the client function generate http.Request to enable that integration.